mengbingrock/CarND-Advanced-Lane-Lines/README.md

 * Cannot recognize the lanes in some special cases in project videos and especially in challeng videos:
 ![alt text][image7]

+Possible solutions are:
-possible solutions are: tune the image filter parameter, instead in RGB space but HLS space to elimanate the influence from sunshine, etc.
+* Tune the image filter parameter, instead in RGB space but HLS space to elimanate the influence from sunshine, etc.

-To do the averaging over the time series or space, like reject certain recognized line if the new line is a big position change repect to the last line.
+* To do the averaging over the time series or space,

+* Reject certain recognized line if the new line has a big position change repect to the last line.

+I used the averaging method and averaged over 15 points and found it approximately enough to resolve the problem.
+Rejecting apparently failing fitting could also be implemented in the future if needed.